 Why do we cultivate food?
-To explore and exemplify healthy and sustainable food systems, to support the local food economy, and to increase food sustainability literacy within the UBC campus and the broader Vancouver community.
+To explore and exemplify healthy and sustainable food systems, encourage sustainable food literacy, foster socially just food systems for all, and cultivate the local food economy.

 Discover the UBC Farm through your tastebuds!
 Get your local, certified organic, farm-fresh seasonal veggies, fruits, herbs, flowers, seeds and free-range eggs straight from the UBC Farm.
 Throughout the growing season, we offer farm goods through our markets, weekly CSA box, wholesale distribution, and online seed sales.

 Throughout the growing season we offer three markets each week, two at the UBC Farm and one at the UBC Bookstore.

 Our multi-vendor Saturday markets are our biggest, bringing in dozens of vendors selling local fruits, vegetables, meats, baked goods, beverages, mushrooms, food trucks, alcohol, treats, crafts and prepared foods while local musicians entertain the crowd.
 Tuesday Evening and Wednesday Bookstore markets provide the opportunity to get your fix of UBC Farm goods during the week, while occasional farm gate sales are scheduled during the winter and spring and seasonal u-picks for berries, pumpkins, hops and more take place alongside our markets.

 Interested in becoming a vendor?